Digital-Minimalist-Lab/Digital-Minimalist-Wiki/docs/activities/naturalism.md

 ### Apps, Tech, and **Gasp** Emails

 This is a place where tech can really help with ID's.
-The automatic image and sound classifiers can be good, but I reccommend trying to find a community of nature lovers through the more social of these apps, notably eBird and iNaturalist.
+The automatic image and sound classifiers can be good, but I recommend trying to find a community of nature lovers through the more social of these apps, notably eBird and iNaturalist.

 - Cheap Jewelers Loupe - this is great for rock ID, but it really makes looking at everything (leaves, mushrooms, moss) much more interesting.
 Highly, highly suggest keeping one on you at all times.
 - Phone's built in camera might have a plant ID setting.
 I know my iPhone does and it's pretty darn good!